RotorHazard/RotorHazard/doc/Software Setup.md

 The "dtoverlay=miniuart-bt" line needs to have been added to the "/boot/config.txt" file for the flash-update to succeed (see instructions above).<br>
 Note that the flash-update steps described in '[src/node/readme_S32_BPill.md](../src/node/readme_S32_BPill.md)' are for developers who wish to build the S32_BPill node firmware from the source code.

+The node-code version may be viewed in the Server Log, and via the "About RotorHazard" item in the drop-down menu.

 ----------------------------------------------------------------------------

 ## Optional Components